 Easy Green Split Pea Soup

 1 to 2 lbs turkey legs, optional

 2 cups green/yellow split peas, rinsed & drained 2 large potatoes, diced medium

 10 cups water, low sodium stock or bone broth (more or less depending on how thick you like it)

 3 bay leaves

 1 1/2 tsp Himalayan sea salt, or type of your choice

 1/2 teaspoon Smoked paprika or liquid smoke, or to taste

-In Instant Pot or pressure cooker or large soup pot, add soup bones, onion, carrots, garlic, split peas, potatoes, water or stock, bay leaves and pepper.
+In Instant Pot or pressure cooker or large soup pot, add soup bones, onion, carrots, garlic, split peas, potatoes, water or stock, bay leaves, liquid smoke or smoked paprika, and freshly ground pepper to taste.
 Pot shouldn’t be more than 2/3 full.